vilhjalmur89/Devguide/en/middleware/micrortps.md

   $ make eagle_default upload
   ```

-After uploading the firmware, the application can be launched typing its name and passing an variable number of arguments as shown below:
+After uploading the firmware, the application can be launched typing its name and passing a variable number of arguments as shown below:

 ```sh
 > micrortps_client start|stop [options]